Fine chemical: Agrochemicals

-The molecular structures of modern agrochemicals are much more complex than in older products, but lower than of their pharma counterparts.
+The molecular structures of modern agrochemicals are much more complex than in older products, but lower than their pharma counterparts.
 The average molecular weight of the top 10 is 330, as compared with 477 for the top 10.
-In comparison to reagents used in pharmaceutical fine chemical syntheses, hazardous chemicals, e.g. sodium azide, halogens, methyl sulfide, phosgene, phosphorus chlorides, are more frequently used.
+In comparison to reagents used in pharmaceutical fine chemical syntheses, hazardous chemicals, including sodium azide, halogens, methyl sulfide, phosgene and phosphorus chlorides, are more frequently used.
 Agrochemical companies sometimes outsource just these steps, which require specialized equipment, on toll conversion deals.
-With exception of the pyrethroids, which are photostable modifications of naturally occurring pyrethrums, active ingredients of agrochemicals rarely are chiral.
-Examples within herbicides are the world's longstanding top-selling product, Monsanto's round-up (glyphosate).
-Syngenta's cyclohexadione-type mesotrione and paraquat dichloride.
-Within insecticides, the traditional organophosphates, like malathion, and pyrethroids such as γ-cyhalotrin are being substituted for by neonicotinoids, like Bayer's imidacloprid and Syngenta's thiamethoxam and pyrazoles, such as BASF's fipronil.
-Chloranthaniliprole is the most important representative of Du Pont's award-winning anthranilic diamide family of broad spectrum insecticides.
-Within fungicides, the strobilurins, a new class, are growing rapidly and already have captured more than 30% of the $10 billion global fungicide market.
+With exception of the pyrethroids, which are photostable modifications of naturally occurring pyrethrums, active ingredients of agrochemicals are rarely chiral.
+Examples within herbicides are Monsanto's round-up (glyphosate) and Syngenta's cyclohexadione-type mesotrione and paraquat dichloride.
+Within insecticides, the traditional organophosphates, like malathion, and pyrethroids, such as γ-cyhalotrin, are being substituted for by neonicotinoids, like Bayer's imidacloprid and Syngenta's thiamethoxam and pyrazoles, such as BASF's fipronil.
+Chloranthaniliprole is the most notable of Du Pont's anthranilic diamide family of broad spectrum insecticides.
+Within fungicides, the strobilurins, a new class, are growing rapidly and have already captured more than 30% of the $10 billion global fungicide market.
 Syngenta's azoxystrobin was the first product launched.
-Also BASF's F-500 Series, a.o. pyraclostrobin and kresoxim-methyl, Bayer CropScience, and Monsanto are developing new compounds in this class.
+BASF's F-500 Series, which includespyraclostrobin and kresoxim-methyl, and Bayer CropScience, and Monsanto are developing new compounds in this class.
 Combination pesticides, such as Monsanto's Genuity and SmartStax are more and more frequently used.

 Other specialty chemical industries

-Apart from life sciences, specialty chemicals -and therefore also their active ingredients, commodities or fine chemicals, as the case may be- are used ubiquitously, in both industrial applications, such as biocides and corrosion inhibitors in cooling water towers, and consumer applications, such as personal care and household products.
-The active ingredients extend from high-price / low-volume fine chemicals, used for liquid crystal displays to large-volume / low-price amino acids used as feed additives.
+Apart from life sciences, specialty chemicals —and therefore their active ingredients, commodities or fine chemicals, as the case may be — are used ubiquitously in both industrial applications, such as biocides and corrosion inhibitors in cooling water towers, and consumer applications, such as personal care and household products.
+The active ingredients extend from high-price low-volume fine chemicals, used for liquid crystal displays, to large-volume/low-price amino acids used as feed additives.